-The student will be placed by the instructor into 1 of 5 possible groups.
 The student is required to provide a thread in response to a selected problem from the approved choices.
-Each thread must be 300 words in length and incorporate at least 3 scholarly citations in current APA format.
+Each thread must be 300 words in length and incorporate at least 2 scholarly citations in current APA format.
 The student is also required to reply to 2 other classmates’ threads.
 Each reply must be 250 words in length and include at least 1 scholarly citation in current APA format.
 Acceptable sources include the textbook and scholarly articles.

-The purpose of the Individual Projects is to become familiar with the practical application of the course content and to begin analyzing the information from a mini-case study perspective.
-The problems assigned for the Individual Projects will vary in nature, depending on the material being covered in the respective module/week.
+The purpose of the Individual Project Assignments is to become familiar with the practical application of the course content and to begin analyzing the information from a mini-case study perspective.
+The problems assigned for the Individual Project Assignments will vary in nature, depending on the material being covered in the respective module: week.